openid/AppAuth-JS/README.md

 * `git clone` the `AppAuthJS` library and go to the root folder of the project containing `package.json` file.
 * `npm install` to install all the dev and project dependencies.
-* `typings install` to install all TypeScript definitions.

 Thats it!
 You are now ready to start working on `AppAuthJS`.